-Much weeping and wailing on one side-much throwing of hats in the air and lusty cheering on the other.
+Much weeping and wailing on one side-much throwing of hats in the air and insty cheering on the other.
 That was the way the dear public greeted the astounding announcement that these Super-Suds ladies were leaving their evening spot for morning sessions instead.
-It's really too bad that a big concern like their sponsors, can't he diplomatic enough to please everybody.
+It's really too bad that a big concern like their sponsors, can't be diplomatic enough to please everybody.
 But on the other hand, that's been tried too-and it's quite a strain.
 On the nerves and on the purse.
-It was very amusing the way certain big radio shots passed up these girls when they were willing to sell their act for a song.
-Now that it's worth a whole symphony, everybody wants it-but Super-Suds proved its points and "cleans up."
+It was very amusing the way certain hig radio shots passed up these girls when they were willing to sell their act for a song.
+Now that it's worth a whole symphony, everybody wants it-but Super-Suds, proved its points and "cleans up."
 Extra swell stuff.
-9:30 a.m.-WABC-(Dally ex.
+8:30 a.m.-WABC-(Dally ex.
+Sun.)
+3:30 a.m.-WABC-(Daily ex.
 Sun.)
 TONY'S SCRAP BOOK.

-With unfailing regularity.
-Tony Wons, radio's philosopher, has his homey chats on topics from his scrap book.
+TONY'S SCRAP BOOK.
+With unfailing regularity, Tony Wons, radio's philosopher, has his homey chats on topics from his scrap book.
 He keeps the scissors and paste working overtime to gather hits to discuss during his six programs a week.
 10:15 a.m.-WINS-(Wed. & Frl.)
 YOUR HANDWRITING-JANE RED-INGTON.